paketo-buildpacks/rfcs/text/dotnet-core/0007-dependencies.md

 Remove the Paketo-hosted dependency.

-It looks like .NET Core SDL is downloaded directly from a Microsoft by scanning their [release index](https://dotnetcli.blob.core.windows.net/dotnet/release-metadata/releases-index.json) and using the information given on the version release pages to find an
+It looks like .NET Core SDK is downloaded directly from a Microsoft by scanning their [release index](https://dotnetcli.blob.core.windows.net/dotnet/release-metadata/releases-index.json) and using the information given on the version release pages to find an